Xilinx/Xilinx_Container_Runtime/docs/podman.rst

 Integration with Podman
 -----------------------

-Podman is an alternative to docker, with which xilixn container runtime is able to integrate.
+Podman is an alternative to docker, with which xilinx container runtime is able to integrate.

 Run with Absolute File Path ...........................